 Expand Furniture offers several loft bed systems.
 The platform allows you to create a cozy sleeping nook up high, and leaves you the floor space to create whatever set up you would like.
 You can put a study area under the loft in a bedroom, or you can use the loft in a living space such as in a studio apartment to put a bedroom over a couch and TV.
 You have a variety of options with a loft system.

 When you take your cues from some of the tiny home design trends, you can get more functionality out of your space and make your home appear even larger than it is.
 Many of today’s tiny homes also feature a modern sensibility, with things like granite countertops and subway tiles.
 Pair the style with the creative functionality in the design and you will get something truly special for your home, no matter what its size.
-Expand Furniture is there to help by offering you the space-saving furniture you need to reduce clutter, get more from your space, and improve your overall style.
+Expand Furniture is there to help by offering you the New York space-saving furniture you need to reduce clutter, get more from your space, and improve your overall style.

 2050 Scotia St #108